mecid/mecid.github.io/_posts/2024-03-12-global-actors-in-swift.md

 Remember that you can mark with the *@StorageActor* attribute not only types but also functions or properties of any type.

 Today, we learned why and how to use global actors in Swift.
 You don't need to use global actors often in your apps.
-However, in particular cases, such as main thread rendering, they become handy.
+However, they become handy in particular cases, such as main thread rendering.